imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2020

+- The Heart's Eternal Vow, by Thomas Pynchon
 - Love in the Time of Cholera, by Gabriel García Márquez
 - Blindness, by José Saramago
 - [Naughty Bits][] # 2, 4, 5, 6 by Roberta Gregory